-If you are exploring different roofing materials for your home, you’re probably going to consider metal roofing as one of your options.
+If you are exploring different roofing materials for your home, you're probably going to consider metal roofing as one of your options.
 The material offers impressive energy efficiency as well as outstanding durability, but there's a big question related to cell phone reception that you need to answer before getting a metal roof replacement.

 What's making you reconsider metal?
 You may have heard that metal roofs can interfere with your cell phone signal.
 This misconception has continued for years, but is there credible research to back this claim?

 Do Metal Roofs Disrupt Cell Service?

 Despite what you may have heard, metal roofs do not disrupt cell service.
 That said, this misinformation probably comes from the fact that your metal roof can worsen existing service problems.

 If a utility tower sits close to a home or business with a metal roof, then you may experience interruptions to your service.
 A cell phone's radio frequency can be suspended when this occurs, but the real issue is with the tower, not the metal roof.

 Lots of factors can cause a weak cell phone signal, and you can't address all of them directly.
 The two most common causes are:

 - Poor localized coverage: Cell towers conduct the communication needed for cell phones.
 If your carrier has too few cell towers or they are too far apart, then your coverage will suffer.

 - Geographic reception barriers: Something that gets in the way of your cell phone reception, such as a mountain, can make it challenging to get a signal in your home.
 For example, if you live on one side of the mountain, and your carrier's cell tower sits on the other side, you may have trouble with dropped calls or dead service areas.